LoginRadius/engineering-portal/content/blog/Blockchain-the-new-technology-of -security-trust/index.md

 Data: This is the information which depends on the blockchain if it is a bitcoin block, then it contains information about the sender, receiver of the amount and the amount value.

  - SECURING THE CHAIN
-Hash: It is quite similar to human fingerprint and is unique to each block, once the information of the block changes the hash changes the block no longer remains the same as the previous one.
+Hash: It is quite similar to human fingerprint and is unique to each block, once the information of the block changes, the hash changes and the block no longer remains the same as the previous one.

  - LOCKING THE BLOCKS DOWN
 Hash of the previous block-the hash of one block gives the data for the next block, and this new block uses this hash function and traces of it is woven into the new hash this continues to build an enormous chain.